miniwinwm/BluePillDemo/BluePillDemo_SIM800L_MQTT_FreeRTOS_Website/readme.txt

 The embedded code sets up a connection to the broker then goes into a loop reading the data from the potentiometer and the button and publishes them to the broker on change.
-It also monitors for incoming published messages (the checkbox state change on the webpage be the only one) and sets the board's LED as required.
+It also monitors for incoming published messages (the checkbox state change on the webpage is the only one) and sets the board's LED as required.
 If the potentiometer is turned to maximum and the push button pressed simultaneously the loop exits.
 There's no error checking, pings to prevent the broker timing out and disconnecting or attempts to